 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 supersedes the revenue recognition requirements under ASC 605, Revenue Recognition, and most industry-specific guidance throughout the Industry Topics of the ASC.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which an entity expects to be entitled in exchange for those goods or services.
 Under the guidance, an entity is required to perform the following five steps: (1) identify the contract(s) with a customer; (2) identify the performance obligations in the contract; (3) determine the transaction price; (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
-The guidance will significantly enhance comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets.
-Additionally, the guidance requires improved disclosures as to the nature, amount, timing and uncertainty of revenue that is recognized.
+The guidance requires improved disclosures as to the nature, amount, timing and uncertainty of revenue that is recognized.
 In March 2016, the FASB issued ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net), which clarified the implementation guidance on principal versus agent considerations.
-In April 2016, the FASB issued ASU 2016-10 Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing, which clarified the implementation guidance regarding performance obligations and licensing arrangements.
-In May 2016, the FASB issued ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606)-Narrow-Scope Improvements and Practical Expedients, which clarified guidance on assessing collectability, presenting sales tax, measuring noncash consideration, and certain transition matters.
-In December 2016, the FASB issued ASU No. 2016-20, Revenue from Contracts with Customers (Topic 606)-Technical Corrections and Improvements, which provided disclosure relief, and clarified the scope and application of the new revenue standard and related cost guidance.
-The guidance is effective for the annual reporting period beginning after December 15, 2017, including interim periods within that reporting period.
+In April 2016, the FASB issued ASU 2016-10Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing, which clarified the implementation guidance on assessing collectability, presenting sales tax, measuring noncash consideration, and certain transition matters.
+In December 2016, the FASB issued ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606)-Narrow-Scope Improvements and Practical Expedients, which clarified guidance on assessing collectability, presenting sales tax, measuring noncash consideration, and certain transition matters.
+In December 2016, the FASB issued ASU No. 2016-20, Revenue from Contracts with Customers (Topic 606)-Narrow-Scope Improvements a that reporting period.
 Substantially all of Main Street's income is not within the scope of ASU 2014-09.
 For those income items that are within the scope (primarily fee income), Main Street has similar performance obligations as compared with deliverables and separate units of account previously identified.
 As a result, Main Street's timing of its income recognition remains the same and the adoption of the standard was not material.

 In February 2016, the FASB issued ASU 2016-02, Leases, which requires lessees to recognize on the balance sheet a right-of-use asset, representing its right to use the underlying asset for the lease term, and a lease liability for all leases with terms greater than 12 months.
 The guidance also requires qualitative and quantitative disclosures designed to assess the amount, timing, and uncertainty of cash flows arising from leases.
 The standard requires the use of a modified retrospective transition approach, which includes a number of optional practical expedients that entities may elect to apply.
 The guidance is effective for annual periods beginning after December 15, 2018, and interim periods therein.
 Main Street adopted ASU 2016-02 effective January 1, 2019.
-Under ASC 842, Main Street evaluates leases to determine if the leases are considered financing or operating leases.
-Main Street currently has one operating lease for office space for which Main Street has recorded a right-of-use asset and lease liability for the operating lease obligation.
+Under ASC 842, Leases ("ASC 842"), Main Street evaluates leases to determine if the leases are considered financing or operating lease.
+Main Street currently has one operating lease for office space for which Main Street has recorded a right-of-use asset and lease liability for the operating lease cobligation.
 Non-lease components (maintenance, property tax, insurance and parking) are not included in the lease cost.
 The lease expense is presented as a single lease cost that is amortized on a straight-line basis over the life of the lease.
 See further discussion in Note K regarding the lease obligation.